webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

       * create a bindGroup that references that buffer

 * At Render time:
+   * start an encoder and render pass
    * for each thing we want to draw
       * update a typed array with our uniform values for this object
       * copy the typed array to the uniform buffer for this object
+      * set any pipeline, vertex and index buffers if needed
-      * bind the bindGroup for this object
+      * encode a command(s) to bind the bindGroup(s) for this object
-      * draw
+      * encode a command to draw
+   * end the render pass, finish the encoder, submit the command buffer

 Let's make an example we can optimize that follows the steps above so we can then optimize it.